tomjoht/learnapidoc/_docs/activities_pdf/conceptual_comparisons.md

 ---
-title: "Activity 6b: Judge conceptual content and decide which is best"
+title: "Activity: Judge conceptual content and decide which is best"
 permalink: /conceptual_comparisons.html
 ---